PostgreSQL Loop

 END$$;

-From the above statement, we mean that emp_name stores the query result of the SELECT statement of 10 employees using LIMIT 10.
+From the above statement, we mean that emp_name stores the query result of the SELECT statement for 10 employees, using the LIMIT 10 clause.

-In the BEGIN and END block, we are looping through emp_name for first_name and last_name of the employee using the LOOP and END LOOP blocks.
+In the BEGIN and END blocks, we loop through emp_name to retrieve the first_name and last_name of the employee using the LOOP and END LOOP blocks.

-In the above output, it shows the full name of 10 employees by looping through query results.
+The above output shows the full names of 10 employees by looping through the query results.

-Think for a minute that we have a date column and we want to print some range of dates, this all can be done with the help of a loop.
+Consider that we have a date column and we want to print a range of dates; all of this can be done with the help of a loop.

-Here we are going to use the same employee table that we have used in the above sub-topic.
+Here, we will use the same employee table that we used in the previous subtopic.

 DO $$